hokaccha/vscode-graphql-schema-linter/README.md

-# VSCode Graphql Schema Linter
+# Graphql Schema Linter for VSCode

 Integrates [graphql-schema-linter](https://github.com/cjoudrey/graphql-schema-linter) into VS Code.
 The extension uses the `graphql-schema-linter` library installed in the opened workspace folder.